 Four Warning Signs That Perma-temping Is an Issue within Your Workforce

-When does a temp worker becomes a perma-temp?
+When does a temp worker become a perma-temp?
 Are you blurring the lines?
 Here are signs to watch for in your use of temps:

 1. They are hired for seasonal work that somehow turns into year-round work.
 Keeping a great temp on staff instead of hiring someone new is tempting.
 But keeping temporary workers in long-term assignments is unfair.

 2. They perform the same tasks as traditional employees for less pay.
-If a person is being trained on the job with a prospect of being hired full-time, a temporarily lower rate of pay might make sense.
+If a person is being trained on the job with a prospect of full-time employment, a temporarily lower rate of pay might make sense.
 But creating a class system in the workplace for people who are all doing basically the same job will always lead to strife.

 3. They work the same number of hours per week as traditional employees, but with no benefits.
-Even temps who are hired on a part time basis often end up working full-time hours and even a significant amount of overtime as needed by the host organization.
-It’s flexibility that makes temp labor attractive in the first place, but if this becomes a pattern, it’s a problem.
+Even temps hired on a part-time basis often end up working full-time hours.
+They also work a significant amount of overtime as needed by the host organization.
+It’s flexibility that makes temp labor attractive in the first place.
+But if this becomes a pattern, it’s a problem.

-4. Their day-to-day activities are supervised by an employee of the host organization rather than by the staffing firm.
-According to the IRS, “Under common-law rules, anyone who performs services for you is your employee if you have the right to control what will be done and how it will be done.”
-This is one reason host organizations are so often considered “co-employers” with a staffing agency or PEO.
-It may not be possible to avoid supervision of temps, but they should ultimately be reporting to the staffing agency rather than your organization.
+4. An employee of the host organization supervises their day-to-day activities rather than the staffing firm.
+According to the IRS, “Under common-law rules, anyone who performs services for you is your employee if you have the right to control what they do and how they do it.”
+This is one reason host organizations function as “co-employers” with a staffing agency or PEO.
+It may not be possible to avoid supervision of temps.
+But they should ultimately be reporting to the staffing agency rather than your organization.

 Ways to Keep the Work Relationship Temporary

-These tips will help staffing firms and perma-temping employers to keep the work relationship temporary.
+These tips will help staffing firms and perma-temping employers to keep the working relationship temporary.
 Ensure that the staffing agency is clearly listed as the “Employer of Record” and that they are keeping an eye out for temporary assignments that run too long.
 Make sure contracts list both a start and an anticipated end date for each assignment.
-Have a clear process in place for determining how temporary labor will be used.
-This includes the types of roles that will be filled and how these workers will be supervised.
+Have a clear process in place for determining how you will use temporary labor.
+This includes filling different types of roles and how these workers will be supervised.